 How can you organize it in the shopping cart?
 Configure a progress bar, which shows how much buyers need to purchase for free shipping.
 And when they reach the amount, the progress bar disappears or displays a success message.
 You can offer some products next to the bar, motivating customers to add more and get free shipping.

-Don’t forget to enumerate accepted forms of payment, such as PayPal, Visa, Mastercard, Apple Pay, etc. It’s one of the essential
+Don't forget to enumerate accepted forms of payment, such as PayPal, Visa, Mastercard, Apple Pay, etc. It's one of the essential UI/UX tips for online stores.

-.
-Some options may be more appealing to customers, so you’ll increase the chances of conversion.
-Accepted payment badges usually find their place somewhere close to the checkout button, either below or above it or in the footer.3.4 Choosing the Right Place for the Order Summary and CTAs
+Some options may be more appealing to customers, so you'll increase the chances of conversion.
+Accepted payment badges usually find their place somewhere close to the checkout button, either below or above it or in the footer.
+To systematically assess and improve such elements for optimal customer response, consider conducting

 Calls to Action